Mookie Betts Preview, Player Props: Dodgers vs. Giants

-On Friday, Mookie Betts (.371 slugging percentage in past 10 games, with no homers) and the Los Angeles Dodgers face the San Francisco Giants, whose starting pitcher will be Keaton Winn.
-First pitch is at 10:15 PM ET.
+The Los Angeles Dodgers, including Mookie Betts (.361 slugging percentage in past 10 games, including no home run), take on starter Tristan Beck and the San Francisco Giants at Oracle Park, Saturday at 9:05 PM ET.

-He had a hitless showing in his most recent game (0-for-2) against the Rockies.
+He had a hitless performance in his most recent game (0-for-4) against the Giants.

 Sportsbook Promo Codes